GPlates/GPlates/doc-python-api/sample-code/pygplates_find_nearest_feature_to_a_point.rst

     reconstruction_time = 10

 | The test point has zero latitude and zero longitude.
-| All features are tested to see which one is closest to this point.
+| All features are tested to see which one is closest to this :class:`point<pygplates.PointOnSphere>`.

 ::